 Gronroos (2007) relates definition of service quality with the result of the comparison that customers make between their expectations about a service and their experience of the way the service has been performed.
 He also stated that services are produced, distributed, and consumed in the interaction between the service provider and the service receiver.
 Accordingly, services must be viewed from an interactive perspective.
 The model proposed by Gronroos (2000), focuses on the role of technical quality (or output) and functional quality (or process) as occurring prior to and resulting in outcome quality.
-In the model, technical quality refers to what is delivered to the customer while functional quality is regarding with how the end result of the process was transferred to the production process, but also on the process itself.
+In the model, technical quality refers to what is delivered to the customer while functional quality is regarding with how the end result of the process was transferred to the customer.
+The model states that the consumer is not interested only on what he/she receives as an outcome of the production process, but also on the process itself.
 The perception of the functionality of the technical outcome (technical quality) is a major determinant of the way he/she appreciates the effort of the service provider.